Introduction to Mycosis Fungoides

 Review – common skin lesions:

-Sezary Syndrome as special form of Mycosis Fungoides
+Sezary Syndrome as a Special Form of Mycosis Fungoides